VSCodeVim/Vim/README.md

 ### vim-surround

-Based on [surround.vim](https://github.com/tpope/vim-surround), the plugin is used to work with surrounding characters like parenthesis, brackets, quotes, and XML tags.
+Based on [surround.vim](https://github.com/tpope/vim-surround), the plugin is used to work with surrounding characters like parentheses, brackets, quotes, and XML tags.

 | Setting      | Description                 | Type    | Default Value |
 | ------------ | --------------------------- | ------- | ------------- |